hschendel/aoc2025ruby/README.md

 Transforming hashes and arrays using `.map` or `.group_by` definitely feels better in a statically typed language such as Java.
 Other than that the code seems compact but yet readable, and I did not have to waste time on boilerplate.

+## Day 09 - Movie Theater

+Had to give up on part two after wasting two more day's timeboxes :-D Probably my approach is not simple enough and still manages to not cover all existing edge cases.
+I did an SVG plot of the shape though, but my solution did not bite.